na-na-hi/renget/archive/BillyVSPorygon.md

 “*No… I CAN’T CAVE IN!
 I NEED TO SURVIVE!”*

 From within, the pained growlithe’s body rises its temperature up to an unbearable degree.
 He can even feel his four paws letting out excess energy and heating the ground below.
-His spent, burnt muzzle starts to concentrate every ounce of his inner fountain of power.
-The tongue in his mouth almost sizzles…
+The spent, burnt muzzle starts to concentrate every ounce of his inner fountain of power as the tongue in his mouth sizzles…

 Porygon’s ethereal cannon glows brightly and resoundingly.